Erica Cerulo and Claire Mazur

 Now, in talks aimed at entrepreneurial women across the globe, Cerulo and Mazur explore the evolution and rise of the “work wife.”
-From how women can change corporate culture and work-life balance to why they are especially well-suited for professional partnerships, Cerulo and Mazur explore why “work wives” are having a moment—and why everyone needs one.
+From how women can change corporate culture and work-life balance to why they are especially well-suited for professional partnerships, Cerulo and Mazur explore in joint and individual presentations why “work wives” are having a moment—and why everyone needs one.

 The Rise of the Work Wife